 Activity is attributed to legal, environmental and other consultant work associated with the planning and environmental reviews done for the West Thames Street Bridge and West Street sidewalk projects.
-No funds were expended this past quarter.
-Environmental and planning work on the West Thames Street Bridge is ongoing while the West Street sidewalk planning and design work has concluded.
+Approximately \$7,000 was spent this past quarter on legal and environmental matters related to the West Thames Street Bridge planning and design work.